Rangers vs. Tigers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 75 hits with 15 doubles, 17 home runs, 31 walks and 60 RBI.
-He's also stolen six bases.
+- Adolis Garcia has recorded 76 hits with 15 doubles, 18 home runs and 31 walks.
+He has driven in 61 runs with six stolen bases.

 Garcia Recent Games